top of page

 Minimum Fish Sizes

 Both striped bass and bluefish must measure at least 19.5 inches to qualify for any categories, so please do not submit any striped bass or bluefish that are shorter than that length.
-There is no minimum size for false albacore or bonito.
+There is no minimum size for false albacore, bonito or spanish mackerel.

 If fly or spin fishing, trolling a lure or fly behind a moving water craft is NOT permitted.